saravit-soeng/spring-article-management-system/README.md

 ## Create demo application to test API

 In this demo, I will use the jQuery & Ajax to request to API that we have created and using thymeleaf as template engine for view.
+Anyway, to understand about the demo application, you can clone or download the project to test in advanced.

 Under __templates__ folder, create new html file -> index.html